qkrwlsghdcjsworlt/journal/journal.md

 1. Diffusive hydrodynamics of out-of-time-ordered correlators with charge conservation

-1. Berezinskii-Kosterlitz-Thouless and Vogel-Fulcher-Tammann criticality in $\mathrmXY$ model
+1. Berezinskii-Kosterlitz-Thouless and Vogel-Fulcher-Tammann criticality in $XY$ model

 1. Dirac Composite Fermion - A Particle-Hole Spinor